-Acoustica provides tools for removal of both stationary noise such as hiss and hum as well as impulsive noise like clicks and pops.
+Acoustica provides tools for removal of both stationary noise such as hiss and impulsive noise like clicks and pops.
 The frequency spectrum of stationary signals remain pretty constant over time.
-In other words, tape hiss, humming or other constant disturbances are removable using the Acoustica noise reduction or hum removal tools.
-The noise reduction requires a measurement or estimate of the spectrum of the noise present in the recording.
+In other words, tape hiss, humming or other constant disturbances are removable using the Acoustica noise reduction system.
+The noise reduction is based on the spectral subtraction technique.
+This means that a spectrum of the noise present in the recording is needed.
 Acoustica can automatically estimate the noise profile or the spectrum of the noise can be obtained through analysis of a region containing noise only.
+Alternativly, the user can define the noise profile manually.

-• Automatic Noise Reduction
+- Automatic Noise Reduction

-• Removing Noise with a Measured Profile
+- Removing Noise with a Measured Profile

+- Removing Noise with a User Drawn Profile